xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

   - Users must send at least:
     - `10 WOOD` tokens.
     - `15 FOOD` tokens.
+  - Only tokens with the `WOOD-` and `FOOD-` prefixes are accepted.
-  - The tokens are burned upon successful validation.
+  - The tokens are validated and burned upon successful request.
   - The mint request is timestamped.
   - Emits a `mint_request_event`.